DoTheEvo/selfhosted-apps-docker/caddy_v2/readme.md

 and enable its build in VPN.<br>

 This edit of a host file works only on that one machine.
-To solve it for all devices theres need to to run dns server on the network, or running a higher tier firewall/router.
+To solve it for all devices theres need to to run a dns server on the network, or running a higher tier firewall/router.
 * [Here's](https://github.com/DoTheEvo/selfhosted-apps-docker/tree/master/dnsmasq)
   a guide-by-example for dnsmasq.